JoelNiklaus/LEXTREME/README.md

 It is possible to reproduce the results of the paper by running the finetuning for each dataset separately.
 Alternatively, you can run [main.py](https://github.com/JoelNiklaus/LEXTREME/tree/main/main.py) which, in a nutshell, will generate bash scripts for each dataset with the necessary hyperparameters and run them on every available GPU in your system (if available).

-The following command will make sure that you run all experiments as described in the paper:
+The following command will make sure that you run most experiments as described in the paper:

 ```
 python main.py